pvba-py/User-Profiling-and-Segmentation-Project/README.md

 ## Project Overview

-This project focuses on segmenting users based on behavioral, demographic, and engagement features using unsupervised learning techniques.
-By identifying user groups, we can design more personalized and effective advertising strategies.
+This project focuses on user profiling and segmentation using unsupervised machine learning techniques, specifically the K-Means clustering algorithm.
+By analyzing user attributes such as age, income level, engagement behavior, and device usage, we identify distinct user groups (segments) within a digital audience.
+These insights enable more personalized marketing strategies, efficient resource allocation, and improved customer engagement.
+The entire workflow — from data preparation to visualization and business interpretation — is integrated into an interactive Streamlit web application.

 ---